How to choose the right hearing protection at work

 I have someone who wants to use noise-cancelling headphones instead of hearing protection, is that OK?

-A very common situation and question these days but one with an easy answer - no, they cannot be used.
-Standard noise-cancelling headphones are not certified as hearing protection so cannot be used.
-If you have hearing protection with Bluetooth music playback then that is fine, but they are hearing protection first and foremost.
-You can read more on this here: noise-cancelling headphones as hearing protection.
+A very common question these days but one with an easy answer - no, almost all models of these cannot be used if there is a noise risk and people need to wear hearing protection.
+Standard noise-cancelling headphones (in-ear or over-ear) are not certified as hearing protection so cannot be used.
+If you have hearing protection with Bluetooth music playback then that is fine as they are hearing protection first and foremost.
+An exception is Apple AirPods Pro 3 which are certified as hearing protection and carry proper SNR levels, so provided they are good enough for the noise risk and management controls are in place these can be used.

 Do forklift drivers have to wear hearing protection?